JuliaLang/julia/doc/manual/strings.rst

     julia> "1 + 2 = $(1 + 2)"
     "1 + 2 = 3"

-Both concatenation and string interpolation call the generic ``string`` function to convert objects into string form.
-Most non-``AbstractString`` objects are converted to strings closely corresponding to how they are entered as literal expressions:
+Both concatenation and string interpolation call :func:`string` to convert objects into string form.
+Most non-:obj:`AbstractString` objects are converted to strings closely corresponding to how they are entered as literal expressions:

 .. doctest::